It’s a gorgeous day to find out the different health benefits of saffron.

 14. May Help With Better Eyesight

 There have been studies that tell you that consuming saffron for 3 months has modestly improved eye functions for 100 patients who took part in this.

 There’s also an animal study that showed saffron extracts helped improve vision and blood flow to the eyes.

-15. Saffron Has Qualities That May Fight Depression
+15. Saffron May Have Qualities That May Fight Depression